-- Typically, most of Florida's population growth is from net migration.
-Currently, more people are moving out than into the state. - In 2030, net migration is forecast to represent 86.6 percent of Florida's population growth.
+- Typically, most of Florida's population growth is from net migration. - In 2030, net migration is forecast to represent 86.4 percent of Florida's population growth.

 Recession - Long and Severe

 - United States economy officially entered recession in December 2007. - The longest and most severe recession now on record.